orientechnologies/orientdb-docs/Studio-Neo4j-Importer.md

   - INFO
   - WARNING
   - ERROR
-- `Overwrite Database`, flag to overwrite OrientDB target database if it already exists.
+- `Overwrite Database`, checkbox to overwrite OrientDB target database if it already exists.
-- `Create indices on edges`, flag to create indices on imported edges in OrientDB.
+- `Create indices on edges`, checkbox to create indices on imported edges in OrientDB.
 In this way an index will be built for each Edge class on `'Neo4jRelId'` property.

 ![Neo4jImporter Step 2](images/studio-neo4j-importer/studio-neo4jimporter-step2.png)